Summer Financial Aid is available to eligible admitted UC Berkeley students enrolled in summer session.

 Berkeley Summer Grant

 The Berkeley Summer Grant is available to eligible, entering students participating in Summer Bridge, Freshman Edge, Transfer Edge, or Global Edge Programs.
-To qualify for a Berkeley Summer Grants, students have to have an expected family contribution (from the FAFSA or Dream Act Application) of $2,000 or less, and have financial need.
-The maximum Berkeley Summer Grant award for summer 2019 is $2,500.
+To qualify for a Berkeley Summer Grant, students have to have an expected family contribution (from the FAFSA or Dream Act Application) of $2,000 or less, and have financial need.
+The maximum Berkeley Summer Grant award for summer 2020 is $2,500.

 We encourage graduate students to contact the Graduate Division or their academic department with questions about fellowships, departmental awards, fee waivers, and fee remissions.